 Ahvenisto is something of a hidden gem, nestling in the Finnish forests and these days only known by local racers but which once attracted the top stars of car and bike racing.
 Distinctive by being twisty and narrow with multiple elevation changes, the circuit is also one of a handful around the world to feature a figure-of-eight crossover layout.

-The track was opened on 15 July 1967 and was the second permanent purpose built circuit in Finland, following in the footsteps of Keimola.
-The 1.783 miles (2.870 km) course near Hämeenlinna marries sweeping curves along with several hairpin bends and, while not exactly high-speed, was certainly a roller-coaster challenge.
+The 1.783 miles (2.870 km) course near Hämeenlinna marries sweeping curves along with several hairpin bends and, while not exactly high-speed, is certainly a roller-coaster challenge.
 Add in an all-too-obvious lack of run-off at several spots and the high forest pines which almost completely envelop the track and you can be forgiven for finding the place somewhat claustrophobic.

-Big name stars would visit again in the early 1970s, this time on two wheels.
-The circuit was chosen as part of the then new FIM Formula 750 races, which at one stage looked likely to become the next 'big thing' championship until it fizzled out at the end of the decade.
-From 1973-75 Ahvenisto featured on the calendar of series which variously held World or European Championship status.
+The circuit rebounded somewhat from 1973, this time on two wheels, when Ahvenisto was chosen as part of the then new FIM Formula 750 races.
+At one stage the championship looked likely to become the next 'big thing' until it fizzled out at the end of the decade.
+From 1973-75 Ahvenisto featured on the calendar of a series which variously held World or European Championship status.
 Barry Sheene among the stars of the first race, though the local Finns dominated, taking the wins on each of the three occasions the motorbikes raced.

 Despite the rather limited viewing opportunities afforded spectators due to the preponderance of trees, the circuit has at times attracted some rather impressive crowd figures.
 The track reached its crowd record in 1985, when over 40,000 people arrived to watch Tähtien kisat ("The Race of Stars"), in which both Formula 1 and World Rally Championship stars from around the world, including Nelson Piquet, Keke Rosberg, Timo Salonen and Michele Mouton, gathered at Ahvenisto to race in identical and near-standard BMW cars.